Low-energy phonons in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ and their possible interaction with electrons measured by inelastic neutron scattering: Methods

-Measurements were performed on the 1T triple-axis spectrometer at the Orph\'{e}e reactor (Laboratoire L\'{e}on Brillouin, France) using PG002 monochromator/analyzer in the standard open collimation configuration and in a similar condition on the HB-3 spectrometer at the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory.
+Measurements were performed on the 1T triple-axis spectrometer at the Orph\'{e}e reactor (Laboratoire L\'{e}on Brillouin, France) using a PG002 monochromator/analyzer in the standard open collimation configuration and in a similar condition on the HB-3 spectrometer at the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory.
 The sample was a large single crystal grown with the floating-zone technique as detailed in Ref. \cite{wen_large_2008}.
 The sample was mounted in a closed-cycle refrigerator.
-We looked at every experimentally accessible Brillouin zone around \textbf{Q}=(0,0,L) as well as 200 and 202 using fixed final energies E$_f$=8, 13.2, and 14.7 meV.
-For the majority of the measurements the sample was mounted in the H0L scattering plane.
-We measured phonon dispersions along the a* and c*-directions in reciprocal space with some data also obtained along the HH0 and H-H0 directions.
-The energy region around 10 meV in the data measured with $E_f$=8 meV is not used, because it corresponds to a $2k_f=3k_i$ condition.
+We looked at every experimentally accessible Brillouin zone (BZ) around each L, \textbf{Q}=(00L), as well as (200) and (202), using fixed final energies E$_f$=8, 13.2, and 14.7 meV.
+For the majority of the measurements the sample was mounted in the H0L scattering plane (in our notation H is along a*, K is along b* and L is along c*).
+Results are reported in reciprocal lattice units (r.l.u.) with a=b=3.82 \AA \ and c=30.9 \AA.
+We measured phonon dispersions along the H and L-directions in reciprocal space as well as along the HH0/H-H0 and some off-symmetry directions.
+HH0 direction is defined to be parallel to the superlattice modulation wavevector as shown in Fig. S1 (the Fig. S$\#$ scheme will be used to refer to figures in the supplementary information, \cite{supplementary_info}).
+The energy region around 10 meV in the data measured with $E_f$=8 meV is not used because it corresponds to a $3k_f=2k_i$ condition.

-In tetragonal structures the LA branch always forms a cone near the zone center in the h-k plane (in our notation h is along a*, k is along b* and l is along c*) as shown in Fig. \ref{fig:Phonon_Schematic}a.
-Thus it is sufficient to measure its dispersion along the h-direction to know the entire dispersion at small \textbf{q}.
-According to standard theory, the LA branch should couple to electrons because it modulates the density of the material \cite{mahan_gerald_many-particle_2000}.
-In simple materials the LA branch extends all the way to the zone boundary.
-However in perovskite oxides the LA branch interacts with low-energy optic branches \cite{pintschovius_oxygen_2004, pintschovius_electronphonon_2005}, which radically alters its eigenvector.

-We carefully tracked the character of the acoustic branches by comparing intensities in several Brillouin zones.
-Acoustic phonon intensity is proportional to the intensities of the adjacent Bragg peaks, i.e. the data in several zones allows us to identify the phonon with the LA eigenvector by this property.
-For longitudinal phonons dispersing in the ab plane we performed measurements in the Brillouin zone adjacent to the strong Bragg peak at \textbf{Q}=(2,0,0) and in the zone adjacent to a weak Bragg peak at \textbf{Q}=(2,0,2).
+Neutron scattering intensity of phonons is determined, in part, by their eigenvectors \cite{shirane_neutron_2002}.
+Acoustic phonon intensities are maximized near the strong Bragg peaks and suppressed around the weak ones, whereas the optic phonons often follow the opposite trend.
+For acoustic phonons we performed measurements in the Brillouin zones adjacent to the strong Bragg peaks at \textbf{Q}=(2,0,0), \textbf{Q}=(1,1,0) and \textbf{Q}=(0,0,12).
+Optic phonons were measured in zones adjacent to weak Bragg peaks at \textbf{Q}=(2,0,2) and \textbf{Q}=(0,0,14).
+See Fig. S2 for a schematic of cuts in the HK0 plane.